 This engine features seventeen-inch alloy wheels as well as an eighteen-inch option.
 The Electronic Stability Program Plus (ESP+) feature on all models works especially well with these wheels to keep them firmly planted on the road.

 All models have 140 kW of power per 4,000 rpm.
 This is the highest power that it can deliver, and it is capable of towing over two thousand pounds of weight at a time.
 It can even tow this weight when it is fully loaded with passengers in the pickup.

-The optional rear-view camera also helps aid practicality.
+The optional rear-view camera also helps with practicality.
 Large 4×4′s are notoriously difficult to reverse into tight parking spaces, as they afford little view behind, and you sometimes can’t see out of the rear canopy.
-Consequently the rear-vew camera and rear parking sensors help identify objects before actually hitting them!
+So, the backup camera and rear parking sensors help you see objects before you hit them.

 Engine and Fuel Economy

 This Nissan 7 seater has a 2.5L dCi 190 horsepower engine that comes with either a manual transmission on the Acenta or an automatic transmission on the Tekna.
 The engine uses diesel fuel instead of traditional petrol.

 The vehicle has a fuel economy rating of about 8.5L for every 100 km driven.

 Pros and Cons of the Pathfinder

 The Nissan Pathfinder has a stylish exterior for a large family 4×4 that is refined with nice curves and details.
 It also has an uphill start feature and six gears to keep control in otherwise tricky situations.

 The vehicle does have a tough time maintaining composure at high speeds, however.
 The wheels are consistent on the road but the steering wheel tends to shake at times.
 In addition, the engine tends to be very loud as it reaches higher speeds on the road, meaning cabin noise isn’t the best.